Phonics – Wilson Fundations Overview

 This is especially supportive for children with dyslexia or reading delays.

-9. Additional Tips for Parents & Teachers
+10. Additional Tips for Parents & Teachers

 Here are extra suggestions to help your child thrive:

-• Teach handwriting alongside phonics
+• Teach handwriting alongside phonics.
+Proper letter formation is critical!

-• Use decodable readers—not predictable texts
+• Use decodable readers—not predictable texts.

 • Have students tap or finger-slide sounds while decoding